adaskal/Week-6-Project/README.md

 To determine the frequency of the top 10 most common words over the years use script_word_freq.m for english poems and for french use script_french_words.m.
 These call the function word_freq.m so have that one opened.
 There is another way to determine the frequency of the letters using the letter_frequencies.m function and the script_letter.m script.
 This gives the letter frequencies for the english poems.
 The other way to determine the frequency of the letters in french poems is by using french_letter_frequencies.m function and script_french_letter.m script.
-The time we spend on the project and more information about it as well is in the project proposal.
+The time we spent on the project and more information about the project as well is in the project proposal.
+We did not use the commit comments very well while doing the project so they do not always include the amount of time we spent doing that part of code.
+We added the amount of time each part took us to complete in the project proposal.